Suppression of errors in collectively coded information: Simulation

 \subsection{Mutant suppression in the simplified model}

-Following simulation of repeated thermal melt-anneal-extend cycles, we first observe that oligos extend on each other (Fig.~\ref{fig:simulation}B, top); {the distribution of oligo lengths shifts from their initial values (25 bp) to a maximal length set by a combination of $o_{max}$ (the maximal duplex overlap length for unbinding during the melt phase) and $l_{max}$ (the maximal oligo length).} As a consequence of their extension, oligos become longer and more likely to be trapped in duplexes that overlap too much to unbind during the melting step.
-In particular, while oligos at the end of thermal cycle 0 are still all single-stranded, virtually all oligos are bound in duplexes of length 55-60 bp at the end of cycle 10 (Fig.~\ref{fig:simulation}B, bottom).
-We refer to this state where all oligos are duplex-bound as `pool stasis', since the VCG cannot replicate anymore. {We note that introducing a source of short oligos (e.g. from external sources or from templated nucleation of activated nucleotides) would instead allow for a continued steady state of pool replication.}
+Following simulation of repeated thermal melt-anneal-extend cycles, we first observe that oligos extend on each other (Fig.~\ref{fig:simulation}B, top); {the distribution of oligo lengths shifts from their initial values (25~nt) to a maximal length set by a combination of $o_{max}$ (the maximal duplex overlap length for unbinding during the melt phase) and $l_{max}$ (the maximal oligo length).} As a consequence of their extension, oligos become longer and more likely to be trapped in duplexes that overlap too much to unbind during the melting step.
+In particular, while oligos at the end of thermal cycle 0 are still all single-stranded, virtually all oligos are bound in duplexes of length 55--60~bp at the end of cycle 10 (Fig.~\ref{fig:simulation}B, bottom).
+We refer to this state where all oligos are duplex-bound as `pool stasis', since the VCG cannot replicate anymore.
+In simulations, we see pool stasis occurs at approximately cycle 10.

 Extension also allows for an increase in the concentration of mut and wt alleles, despite the fact that no new oligos are created in our model.
 As oligos extend off each other as templates, new strands bind downstream of the mut and wt alleles (i.e., between the allele on an oligo and the 3$^\prime$ end of that oligo) and extend past those alleles, thereby increasing the concentration of oligos which contain the two alleles.